shierro/node-mailchimp-export/README.md

     since: "YYYY-MM-DD HH:mm:ss"
   })
   .on('data', (chunk) => {
-    const subscriberActivities = JSON.parse(chunk.toString('utf8'));
+    const subscriber = JSON.parse(chunk.toString('utf8'));
-    // Do something with the JSON campaign activity by subscriber })
+    // Do something with the JSON subscriber
+  })
   .on('complete', () => console.log('request completed!'))
   .on('error', console.error);

+/* Export campaignSubscriberActivity in a in a single JSON Object */ mailchimpExport
+  .campaignSubscriberActivityBulk({
+    // required - the campaign id to get subscriber activity from
+    id: "CampaignID",
+    // optional – if set to “true” a record for every email address sent to will be returned even if there is no activity data. defaults to “false”
+    include_empty: "true|false",
+    // optional – only return member whose data has changed since a GMT timestamp – in YYYY-MM-DD HH:mm:ss format
+    since: "YYYY-MM-DD HH:mm:ss"
+  })
+  .then((subscriberList) => {
+    // Do something with subscriber list
+  });

 ```

 For an updated list of params, check the API Docs [here](http://developer.mailchimp.com/documentation/mailchimp/guides/how-to-use-the-export-api/#list-export)